pnwlady/bitmap_transformer/README.md

 The image will be transformed and written to the `newImage.bmp` file in the `/images` directory.

 ## Image File
-If no file argument is passed, the default is a non-palette bitmap image.
+If no file argument is passed, the default is a the main bitmap image.

 All of the transformation methods work with paletted and non-paletted images with 8-bit indexed colors, as well as 24-bit (RGB) and 32-bit (RGBA) non-paletted color depths.
 The alpha value in the 32-bit color will not be changed.